Our goal was to show how visualizing the lineup decision process can assist fans as they pursue fantasy league glory.

 Chart #3: Tables/grids

 In the third chart area, we take an even more granular look at individual metrics.

 In our final chart, we provide a sort of “ask the audience” lifeline, a la “Who Wants to be a Millionaire?”
 After the user has done their analysis, they can validate their decision by seeing who everyone else chose.

 Visual Design of the Data Visualization

 After our wireframes were complete, the next step was to pick a palette that allows for visual differentiation between categories.
 We found inspiration in Minh Dao’s palette on Dribbble because it is a color that satisfies our data type.

-When it came to font selection, we chose Arial, because it is readable at variety of sizes.
+When it came to font selection, we chose Arial, because it is readable at a variety of sizes.

 You might be wondering why we didn’t add clip art of footballs or team logos.
-That is because we made a conscious decision to adhere to one of the rules in presentation Hubspot and Visage:
+That is because we made a conscious decision to adhere to one of the rules in presentation by Hubspot and Visage:

 "Don't add chart junk.
 Unnecessary illustrations, drop shadows, and ornamentations distract from the data."